karanveers969/Waterfox-AMOLED/README.md

 # AMOLED-Waterfox

+> **⚠️ Project Archived**
+> Waterfox has now integrated native AMOLED dark mode support in the main app, which was the original purpose of this project.
+> Therefore, this repository is no longer maintained and has been archived for reference.

+---

 This project provides automated AMOLED-patched builds of the official Waterfox Android browser.
 Since Waterfox (and its upstream forks) do not natively support true AMOLED black themes, this patch applies minor resource changes to improve dark mode for OLED displays.

-Releases are built automatically when a new version of Waterfox Android is detected.
+Releases were built automatically when a new version of Waterfox Android was detected.

 ## Disclaimer